-After you perform the preparatory tasks, you can use any of the following methods
+After you perform the preparatory tasks, you can use any of the following methods to configure I/O fencing:

-Using the installsfcfsha See "Setting up disk-based I/O fencing using installsfcfsha" on page 129.
+Using the installsfcfsha See "Setting up disk-based I/O fencing using installsfcfsha" on page 121.

-See "Setting up server-based I/O fencing using installsfcfsha" on page 137.
+See "Setting up server-based I/O fencing using installsfcfsha" on page 129.

-See "Setting up non-SCSI-3 server-based I/O fencing in virtual environments using installsfcfsha" on page 145.
+See "Setting up non-SCSI-3 server-based I/O fencing in virtual environments using installsfcfsha" on page 137.